 By grouping bigrams into those that all start with the same letter and then normalising, so the count for all those in one group sum to one, I got the probability for a letter appearing in a word, given the previous letter.
 I also expanded the bigrams to include a character representing the start and end of the word, so I know which letters are likely to start and end a word.

 Now I can use these probabilities to generate English-like words with a Markov chain.

 Note that often "words" end up being a single letter or cluster of letters.
-This is because Markov chains have no concept of where they are in the chain, so it might think that lots of words start with T, but also lots of words end in T, and so T could be a word.
+This is because Markov chains have no concept of where they are in the chain, so it might think that lots of words start with t, but also lots of words end in t, and so t could be a word.
 I will improve how this works later.

 Since I had a list of normalised probabilities, I took a look at which letter combinations follow a given letter with disproportionate frequency.
-Maybe you can guess the top result, though the others are less obvious.

 - Calculate disproportionate bigrams by difference from predicted frequency (chi-squared?)